Samples for CIPD Level 5 Assignments: 5HR01 - Employment Relationship Management

 Introduction

 Employment relationship plays an important role in ensuring effective collaboration among stakeholders, including the management and other employees.
 Managing employment relationship requires a consideration of several aspects, including participation and involvement of employees in the decision-making process, ensuring a working environment that promotes employee voice, and effective conflict management strategies.
-The paper below covers employee relationship management concepts and areas.
+This report will assess the concepts surrounding employee relationship management.
+Some of the areas in the discussion include what we mean by employee voice and employee engagement, conflict resolution mechanism, and the overall collective employment law.
+The discussion is supported by examples, real life experiences, literature sources, and the case study.

 AC 1.1: Differentiate between employee involvement and employee participation and how it builds relationships.